100+ Tennis Gift Ideas for Players of All Ages & Levels

 Gamma X-2

-The Gamma X-2 is going to be one of your most affordable options for a stringer which makes it a fantastic gift.
+The Gamma X-2 is going to be one of your most affordable options for a stringer, which makes it a fantastic gift.
 Here are some key features:

 - Drop weight tensioning

-- 2-point mounting
+- Two-point mounting

 - Floating clamps